Is working in campus ministry right for you?

 You’ve had a good experience as a student leader with InterVarsity, but could campus ministry be the next step in your career?

 The InterVarsity Florida Summer Student Internship gives you a taste of what life on staff could be, whether you know you are called to ministry or are just curious what it could look like.
-This is a 7-week, paid internship where you will join a cohort of other student interns who are similarly discerning a call to ministry.
-This summer's internship will uniquely give you the experience of learning to follow God's leading in starting new things, particularly on unreached campuses.
+This is a 7-week paid internship where you will join a cohort of other student interns who are similarly discerning a call to ministry.
+This summer's internship will uniquely give you the experience of learning to follow God's leading in starting new things, particularly on unreached campuses, while also leveling up your leadership in outreach, small group leadership, event planning, and campus strategy.

 The InterVarsity Florida Summer Student Internship gives you a taste of what life on staff could be, whether you know you are called to ministry or are just curious what it could look like.
-This is a 7-week, paid internship where you will join a cohort of other student interns who are similarly discerning a call to ministry.
-This summer's internship will uniquely give you the experience of learning to follow God's leading in starting new things, particularly on unreached campuses.
+This is a 7-week paid internship where you will join a cohort of other student interns who are similarly discerning a call to ministry.
+This summer's internship will uniquely give you the experience of learning to follow God's leading in starting new things, particularly on unreached campuses, while also leveling up your leadership in outreach, small group leadership, event planning, and campus strategy.

 What You Get...